How much does it cost to hire a paralegal?

 Why does cost transparency matter when hiring a paralegal?

-1. Helps you to stay within the budget
+1. Helps you stay within budget

 2. Builds accountability and trust